-Main questions and hypotheses:

-1. What is the range of variability in the nutritional profile of edible portions across aquatic taxa?

-2. Are ecological traits such as body size, trophic position or functional group correlated to nutritional profile?

-3. What is the contribution of functional group diversity or species diversity to human nutritional benefits?

 Methods

 We aimed to document the range of variation in nutrient content across commonly consumed aquatic taxa.
 To understand how nutrient content varies among species, we tested whether ecological traits known to be both biologically important and exhibit predictable scaling relationships could explain this variation.
 [We synthesized SPATIALLY AND SIZE EXPLICIT DATA, TO IDENTIFY THRESHOLDS IN GEOGRAPHY AND OR BODY SIZE THAT INDICATE THAT A SPECIES ACHIEVES 25% RDI IN A SINGLE PORTION.]